aabubakar17/BE-ncNews/README.md

 Worldy Whispers is a Node.js-based backend project designed to manage articles, comments, topics, and users for a news app.
 This application provides a set of API endpoints for interacting with the various components of the app.
 These endpoints include but are not limited to:

-- Retrieving information on avaialable endpoints.
+- Retrieving information on available endpoints.
 - Getting a list of topics.
 - Fetching individual articles by ID.
 - Listing and updating articles.